 Detouring through Boliva took them though the salty region of Salinas, and the water and salt resulted in an electrical short circuit.
 Then the Bolivian Altiplano brought altitudes up to 4300 meters (14,000 ft), where it was necessary to adjust the carburetor.
 They took a brief break in Lima, capital of Peru, and it was June 22 when they left Lima, enjoying paved roads to the international bridge that marks the border with Ecuador, a bridge painted half in the colors of each country.

-Ecuador was a challenge, with both high altitudes and lower areas of heat and humidity, where they crossed the Equator (right).
+Ecuador was a challenge, with both high altitudes and lower areas of heat and humidity, where they crossed the Equator (left).
 In Colombia they decided to take aother detour to Bogota, the capital city.
 But on hearing that a ship would soon be leaving to Panama, they rushed to the coast, covering 1280 kilometers, including 700 in the mountains, in 51 hours.
 They arrived to find that the ship was delayed.

 Between northern Colombia and southern Panama are the ancient swamps of the Darién Gap, impassable to vehicles.
 But Pan American Airways came to the rescue with a DC-4.
 With rear wheels and roof rack removed, the Jeep was loaded with only 2 inches of clearance, and flown to San José, Costa Rica, where Charlie, Jan and Hugo enjoyed the friendship of Costa Rican Scouts.